housecurve/housecurve.github.io/docs/manual/plot_setup.md

 Smoothing can be applied to measurements to make it easier to see trends.
 To remove smoothing, select None.

 ## Coherence Blanking
-Coherence blanking hides portions of the measurement that are [low quality](../usage/measurement_quality.md) and should not be used for tuning.
+Sweep measurements use coherence blanking to hide portions of a measurement that are [low quality](../usage/measurement_quality.md) and should not be used for tuning.

 Blanking occurs wherever the measurement falls below the selected signal to noise ratio (blanking threshold).
 To disable blanking, select Off.